awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_ecc608a.md

 1. If you haven't already, [create an AWS account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)\.
 To add an IAM user to your AWS account, see [IAM User Guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/)\.

-   To grant your IAM user account access to AWS IoT and Amazon FreeRTOS, you attach the following IAM policies to your IAM user account in these steps:
+   To grant your IAM user account access to AWS IoT and FreeRTOS, you attach the following IAM policies to your IAM user account in these steps:
    + `AmazonFreeRTOSFullAccess`
    + `AWSIoTFullAccess`